-A large majority of Chinese consumers seek before purchasing decisions reviews, advice, advice and recommendations on the products they will potentially buy.
-For this they will trust the opinion leaders who are public figures that are generally found on the internet and which are a source of inspirations for individuals at first.
+A large majority of Chinese consumers seek before purchasing decisions reviews, advice, advice, and recommendations on the products they will potentially buy.
+For this, they will trust the opinion leaders who are public figures that are generally found on the internet and who are a source of inspiration for individuals at first.

 And on the other hand, on the forums where individuals exchange among themselves to get as much information as possible about a brand and its products.
 On the forums, you will find fashionistas communities committed to fashion trends of the moment and to brands.
 Building your reputation through forums is a very important way.
 You can target forums such as Baidu Tieba or Zhihu.

-Little Red Book is also very popular in China among Fashionata.
+Little Red Book is also very popular in China among Fashionista.

 Use a local agency

-- To promote your brand on the Chinese digital sphere you will have to adapt to the standards of this environment operating in a totally different way from our Western countries.
+- To promote your brand in the Chinese digital sphere you will have to adapt to the standards of this environment operating in a totally different way from our Western countries.